hummingbird-project/hummingbird-docs/Hummingbird.docc/Examples/OTPAuthenticationExample.md

 ## Database

 `PostgresNIO` and ``PostgresMigrations`` are used in this example to access and store your persistent data.
-The demo creates two tables and an index.
+The example creates two tables and an index.
 - Table `users` with columns `id`, `name`, `email`, `passwordHash`
 - Table `totp` with columns `user_id` and `secret`
 - Index for `email` in table `users`

 You can find the migrations for these in the [Migrations folder](https://github.com/hummingbird-project/hummingbird-examples/tree/main/auth-otp/Sources/App/Migrations).
 These are added to the migration list in the `buildApplication` function.
 We need to apply these migrations before the server starts but after the PostgresClient connection manager background process has started.
 This can be done by calling the ``/PostgresMigrations/DatabaseMigrations/apply(client:groups:logger:dryRun:)`` function inside a closure sent to ``/Hummingbird/Application/beforeServerStarts(perform:)``.
+The first time you run this example you should run it with the `--migrate` parameter to perform the migrations.

 On top of the two tables created, the example uses the postgres driver ``/HummingbirdPostgres/PostgresPersistDriver`` for the persist framework to store session keys.
 You will find out more about the persist framework at <doc:PersistentData> and there is a guide to the migration support in <doc:MigrationsGuide>.